Earth mover's distance: Applications

 An early application of the EMD in computer science was to compare two grayscale images that may differ due to dithering, blurring, or local deformations.
 In this case, the region is the image's domain, and the total amount of light (or ink) is the "dirt" to be rearranged.

 The EMD is widely used in content-based image retrieval to compute distances between the color histograms of two digital images.
 In this case, the region is the RGB color cube, and each image pixel is a parcel of "dirt".
 The same technique can be used for any other quantitative pixel attribute, such as luminance, gradient, apparent motion in a video frame, etc..

 More generally, the EMD is used in pattern recognition to compare generic summaries or surrogates of data records called signatures.
 A typical signature consists of list of pairs ((x1,m1), ... (xn,mn)), where each xi is a certain "feature" (e.g., color in an image, letter in a text, etc.), and mi is "mass" (how many times that feature occurs in the record).
 Alternatively, xi may be the centroid of a data cluster, and mi the number of entities in that cluster.
 To compare two such signatures with the EMD, one must define a distance between features, which is interpreted as the cost of turning a unit mass of one feature into a unit mass of the other.
 The EMD between two signatures is then the minimum cost of turning one of them into the other.

 EMD analysis has been used for quantitating multivariate changes in biomarkers measured by flow cytometry, with potential applications to other technologies that report distributions of measurements.

 History

 The concept was first introduced by Gaspard Monge in 1781, in the context of transportation theory.
 The use of the EMD as a distance measure for monochromatic images was described in 1989 by S. Peleg, M. Werman and H. Rom.
-The name "earth movers' distance" was proposed by J. Stolfi in 1994, and was used in print in 1998 by Y. Rubner, C. Tomasi and L. G. Guibas.
+The name "earth mover's distance" was proposed by J. Stolfi in 1994, and was used in print in 1998 by Y. Rubner, C. Tomasi and L. G. Guibas.